Why I Built Another Task Runner

 # @desc Deploy to specified environment

-# @arg 1:environment string Target environment (staging|prod)
+# @arg environment Target environment (staging|prod)

-deploy() {
+deploy(environment) {

-./scripts/deploy.sh $1
+./scripts/deploy.sh $environment

 }